 One big issue for half the men’s World Tour teams in 2022 is going to be winning UCI ranking points.
 Several squads are locked in a relegation contest with their World Tour status at stake, possibly their survival.
 It could even affect race tactics.

 All races have UCI points and riders score points based on their finishing positions.
 If you need to know the points available per race, then see the UCI Points and Rankings Explainer post.
-Teams are then ranked on the basis of their 10 highest-scoring riders, this idea is this allows 20 to work in support and set up their leaders to score points.
+Teams are then ranked on the basis of their 10 highest-scoring riders, this idea is this allows 20 other riders to work in support and set up their leaders to get results and score points.